paitiewfrance/paitiewfrance.github.io/tour-languedoc-roussillon-midi-pyrenee/toulouse-carcassonne-cathare-albi-auch.md

 Start by taking a walk around the ramparts and admire the medieval and Gallo-Roman towers, the double  thick protective fortifications that surrounded the city.
 Then, enter the medieval city at the Narbonne door, consisting of two huge spur towers .
 Along the way, stroll inside the narrow cobbled streets and let the atmosphere of the city transport you back to Middle Age.
 Lunch at "La Maison du Cassoulet".
-Wander the 12th century Counts' castle,  hosting today the lapidary Museum

-Discover also the impressive Cathedral of Saint-Nazaire, built between the 11th and 14th century and admire it's Gothic statues and splendid stained glass.
+Wander the 12th century Counts' castle,  hosting today the lapidary Museum, and the impressive Cathedral of Saint-Nazaire, built between the 11th and 14th century and admire it's Gothic statues and splendid stained glass.
-Inside, ......

-Next.we will drive to southeast to go visit the picturesque village of Lagrasse, at the heart of the Corbières,  listed as one of the most beautifull in France.
+After taking some amazing pictures, we will drive to southeast to go visit the picturesque village of Lagrasse, in the heart of the Corbières,  listed as one of the most beautifull in France.
 Be sure to have packed your camera again as vhe village and it's abbey are a great location for taling some fine pictures!.
 Start by taking a stroll inside the narrow streets of the medieval village, discover the 14th century covered market with stone pillars where artists and craftmen are pleased to show their work, the old stone medieval houses, it's Gothic church listed as a Historic Monument and wander the craft shop and boutiques along the streets.

  Around the town, admire the remain of the ramparts, the beautifull old humpback bridge crossing the Orbieu river, a nice spot for take some memorable pictures of the village.
 Then, cross the Orbieu river and visit the 8th century Sainte-Marie d'Orbieu Abbey, classified as Historical Monument since 1923, is one of the largest benedictine Abbey in southern France.